 We have an awesome Kid’s Church team ready to serve your family and love your kids.
 Because the safety of all children is deeply important to us, all our Kid’s Church volunteers have gone through background checks and training before they stepped into this ministry.

 Limited street parking is available nearby St. Luke’s.
 In addition the North Park Garage is just a block away and charges $1 an hour.

 Meet some of the people who are responsible for leading genesis.

 We believe in the “priesthood of all believers” which is an ancient way of saying that we’re all called to care for and reflect God to each other.
 Every one of us has the potential of being a conduit of God’s love and grace to others.
 We enthusiastically affirm the full equality of women and men in every area of leadership and ministry.

 Chances are you’ll find Wil in a coffee shop in North Park writing a sermon.
 He has a passion for opening scripture up to be heard in new and creative ways.
 Wil and his wife, Amy, love taking their boys Corbyn and Hudson exploring.

 Charlie is both a pastor and an artist.
 If it has to do with the intersection of creative arts and the liturgical life of the church it’s Charlie’s jam.
-When he’s not catching up on the latest episode of the Walking Dead, Charlie enjoys going to the beach with his wife, Kara, and daughter Zoe.
+When he’s not catching up on the latest episode of the Walking Dead, Charlie enjoys going to the beach with his wife, Kara, and daughters Zoe and Iris.